N0rz3/Eyes/README.md

 > Eyes is osint tool based on account search from an email address

-> Eyes is able to find not only if an account is existing on different sites but also to find the account (with certain modules)
+> Eyes is able to find not only if an account is existing on different sites but also to find the account in question (with certain modules)

 > even if the profile has nothing to do with the email 😲!